Please be patient with me as this article is not complete but Lord willing will be done soon :o)

 Matthew 7:21-23 Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father who is in heaven.
 (22) Many will say to me in that day, Lord, Lord, did we not prophesy by thy name, and by thy name cast out demons, and by thy name do many mighty works?
 (23) And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

-Paul proved in his parable that we as Gentile Christians are grafted into the ONE olive tree but can be cut back off for being highminded rather than continuing in the goodness of God:
+We as Gentile Christians are grafted into the ONE olive tree but can be cut back off for being highminded rather than continuing in the goodness of God:

 Romans 11:17-22 But if some of the branches were broken off, and thou, being a wild olive, wast grafted in among them, and didst become partaker with them of the root of the fatness of the olive tree; (18) glory not over the branches: but if thou gloriest, it is not thou that bearest the root, but the root thee.
 (19) Thou wilt say then, Branches were broken off, that I might be grafted in.
 (20) Well; by their unbelief they were broken off, and thou standest by thy faith.
 Be not highminded, but fear: (21) for if God spared not the natural branches, neither will he spare thee.
 (22) Behold then the goodness and severity of God: toward them that fell, severity; but toward thee, God’s goodness, if thou continue in his goodness: otherwise thou also shalt be cut off.